-Fire and Explosion Hazards: There is little risk of an explosion from this product if commercial quantities are involved in a fire.
+Fire and Explosion Hazards: There is no risk of an explosion from this product under normal circumstances if it is involved in a fire.

 This product is likely to decompose only after heating to dryness, followed by further strong heating.